Michigan dam that failed had license revoked by feds over fears it couldn't withstand major flooding

 Both dams are in the process of being sold.

-Whitmer said Wednesday the state of Michigan is reviewing "every potential legal recourse we have" to determine responsibility for the failed dams and flooding.
+Whitmer said Wednesday the state of Michigan is reviewing "every line of legal recourse we have" to determine responsibility for the failed dams and flooding.

 "This incredible damage requires that we hold people responsible," the governor told reporters.
-"This was a known problem for a while and that's why it's important that we do our due diligence and take action."
+"The initial readout is that this was a known problem for a while and that’s why it's important that we do our due diligence and take action."

 Midland City Manager Brad Kaye said the Sanford Dam is overflowing, but "it's not entirely clear what the structure" is like underneath.